Wingman4l7/coinbassist/README.md

   - check your balance
   - show your current receive address
   - generates & display a new receive address
+  - shows buy or sell price (incl. fees) for a given amount of BTC

 More to come!